5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 Spent: $42

-I'd hoped to catch humpback whales — they migrate through the Turks Island Passage from January to April.
-But I visited in late March, and the season was winding down.
-The boat tour I'd wanted was cancelled due to low whale sighting probability.
+Humpback whales migrate through the Turks Island Passage from January to April.
+Arrive in late March and the season is winding down — boat tours can be cancelled when sighting probability drops.

-Instead: morning at Grace Bay with my snorkel gear.
-Swam out to the reef and spent 90 minutes floating above coral heads and watching a hawksbill turtle methodically munch sponges.
+The fallback is an easy one: a morning at Grace Bay with snorkel gear.
+Swim out to the reef and spend 90 minutes floating above coral heads, watching a hawksbill turtle methodically munch sponges.
 Free.

 Final lunch at Somewhere Cafe on Grace Bay Road — fish tacos, $16.
 Taxi to airport, $30.